 A lot of people with good intentions try to make a widow feel better by saying something like “I know how you feel.”
 Even if you, too, have lost a spouse, you can’t compare your loss to someone else’s.
 Every marriage, every relationship, and every situation is different, so comparing your experience to theirs is likely to hurt feelings rather than heal them.
 It’s best to just say something like, “I’m so sorry for your loss.”

 When someone loses a spouse, they lose more than a husband or a wife—they lose their identity.
 They’re no longer a husband or a wife, a couple, or a traditional family unit.
 Suddenly, they feel like they don’t belong anywhere anymore.
 Johnson says she lost a lot of couple friends when her husband died.
 “You go from a full social life to nothing.”
 She recommends inviting them to social gatherings just like you would have if their spouse were still alive.

 Helping a Child Who Has Lost a Parent

 Most kids need some kind of therapy, but they’re not old enough to make that decision for themselves.
 As their parent, you need to take charge and get them help.
 Group therapy can help them see that there are other kids in their shoes.
 If your children can see other kids who have lost parents still having fun, it gives them permission to have fun, too.

 Allow your kids to talk about their deceased parent, even if it’s emotionally hard for you.
 The last thing you want to do is pretend like your spouse never existed.

-Let them help plan celebrations or memorials for special days like birthdays, the death day, or Mother’s Day and Father’s Day.
+Let them help plan celebrations or memorials for special days like birthdays, the death date, or Mother’s Day and Father’s Day.
 Let them pick what they feel comfortable doing and allow them to express their love in their own way.